funshion/blog/README.md

 blog
 ====

-Funshion IT department blog on GitHub
+Funshion IT department blog on GitHub.
+This blog is updated by Funshion Online Software professionals.